Wok & Skillet

 A twist on the classic Cantonese style Chinese BBQ Pork (Char Siu) in the form of a burger.
 These Char Siu burgers are infused with aromatic Chinese five spice and garlic, smothered in a thick and sweet Char Siu sauce, then topped with fresh cilantro, carrots, and lettuce.

-char siew burger closeup
+char siu burger

 Happy National Burger Month!
 My blogger friends and I are sharing our unique burger creations all month long, led by Kita Roberts from Girl Carnivore.